Dragging death case: 6th accused sent to 3-day police custody | Law-Order

 - India

+He said according to the CCTV footage, five people were seen in the car.
+But as the footage was hazy, Bhardwaj’s presence in the car had to be established through his call detail record (CDR), the IO said.

+He said another accused Ankush, who was a “main conspirator'', was absconding and Bhardwaj was required to be confronted with other co-accused.

-The five people accused of causing the death of 20-year-old Anjali Singh had allegedly borrowed the car from Ashutosh.
+The five people accused of causing the death of 20-year-old Anjali Singh had allegedly borrowed the car from Ashutosh, police said while arresting him.

-Those arrested earlier are: Deepak Khanna, Amit Khanna, Krishan, Mithun and Manoj Mittal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)